VyOS supports executing configuration and operational commands non-interactively from shell scripts.

 Run operational commands¶

-Unlike a normal configuration sessions, all operational commands must be
+Unlike a normal configuration sessions, all operational commands must be prepended with

 run, even if you haven’t created a session with configure.